vitaly-rudenko/tag-sticker-bot/README.md

 - 🔍 Search files by your tags or all tags (inline query)
 - 🖇 Quickly tag all stickers in a sticker set
 - ❤️ Mark files as favorites for quick access
+- 🖼 Create new stickers from photos or files

 ## Stack & tools
 - Node.JS, AWS DynamoDB